 Live weather Broadcasts are broadcast four times daily via Coastguard Radio and cover recreational forecasts, sea areas, tides, navigation warnings and local station notices.
 Wind warnings are broadcast as soon as they're issued, and every two hours until they are cancelled.

 Coastguard's Nowcasting service broadcasts real-time marine weather information and forecasts.
-It's available continuously via your marine VHF radio or the Coastguard App.
-Find your local VHF Nowcasting channel.
+It's available continuously via your marine VHF radio or the Coastguard app.

 What to look out for